NEST: Nested Event Stream Transformer for Sequences of Multisets: Experiments

-\subsection{MIMIC-IV}
+Given a user's purchase history $\big((\mathcal{X}_i, T_i)\big)_{i=1}^{m}$, next basket recommendation (NBR) predicts the set of items $\mathcal{X}_{m+1}$ the user will purchase next.
+Instacart exhibits a high repeated purchase rate~\citep{li2023next}, making repeat-aware methods, such as Sets2Sets~\citep{hu2019sets2sets}, TIFUKNN~\citep{hu2020tifuknn}, and ReCANet~\citep{ariannezhad2022recanet}, particularly effective.
+We use this task to evaluate whether NEST's pretrained set-level representations transfer to downstream applications.

+We consider two settings.
+First, following the BTBR inference protocol~\citep{li2023btbr}, we append a query basket $\mathcal{X}_{m+1} = \{\texttt{[MASK]}\}$ and rank items by logit at the mask position (no fine-tuning).
+Second, we replace ReCANet's randomly initialized embeddings with NEST's pretrained representations: NEST's embedding layer serves as the item embedding, and NEST's contextualized \texttt{[CLS]} representations serve as the user embedding, evaluating their quality as a feature backbone for a task-specific model.

+Table~\ref{tab:nbr} shows that NEST alone is competitive with BERT4Rec but underperforms state-of-the-art repeat-aware baselines, as expected given that its pretraining objective does not explicitly model repeat purchases.
+However, NEST + ReCANet outperforms all baselines on NDCG@10, indicating that NEST's pretrained representations capture richer user-item dynamics than random initialization.

+\subsubsection{MIMIC-IV}

-We compare NEST against three baselines: Hi-BEHRT~\citep{li2022hibehrt}, CORE-BEHRT~\citep{odgaard2024core}, and GT-BEHRT~\citep{poulain2024graph}, all built with matched architecture hyperparameters for fair comparison.
-We originally planned to include HEART~\citep{huang2024heart}, but its $O(N^2)$ pairwise edge embeddings caused frequent OOM failures and NaN losses during training, so we excluded it from the comparison.
-The evaluation covers six downstream tasks: inpatient mortality prediction (prevalence 2.2\%), 30-day readmission (33.9\%), prolonged length of stay (17.9\%), ICD chapter classification, and ICD category multi-label classification.
+We compare NEST against five baselines covering major EHR FM paradigms: Hi-BEHRT~\citep{li2022hibehrt}, CEHR-BERT~\citep{pang2021cehr}, MOTOR~\citep{steinberg2023motor}, CORE-BEHRT~\citep{odgaard2024core}, and GT-BEHRT~\citep{poulain2024graph}, all built with matched architecture hyperparameters for fair comparison.
+We originally planned to include HEART~\citep{huang2024heart}, but its $O(\sum_i n_i^2)$ pairwise edge embeddings caused frequent OOM failures during training, so we excluded it from the comparison.
+The evaluation covers five downstream tasks: inpatient mortality prediction, 30-day readmission, prolonged length of stay, ICD chapter classification, and ICD category multi-label classification.
 Detailed task definitions are provided in Appendix~\ref{appx:downstream}.